mlibrary/text-assembler/README.md

     <customErrors mode="Off" />
 </system.web>
 ```

+- To enable trace level logging of the API calls to LexisNexis, update the `WS_TRACE_LOGGING` record in the `APPL_PARAM`
+table to 1 instead of 0.
+This will insert a record in the `APPL_LOG` table for all calls to the API.

 - The most common errors occur because the bin folder has extra dll files in it.
 To fix, run
 the clean_bin script with the following command: